Daniel Seita

 New York Times article on surgical robotics.

 Please see my CV for a full list of talks.
-This will only show a handful of self-selected talks.

 2022